alaboudi/golden-validator/README.md

 The easy peasy validation library!

-Validation is not new, but it is generally present as a feature of a larger framework.
-The objectives of this library is to have a stand alone validation library that can be used on used anywhere javascript is used.
-This library is heavily inspired by the functional programming paradigm and even supports Typescript.
+Validation is not new and generally present as a feature of a larger framework.
+With that, the objective of this library is to have a standalone validation tool that can be used anywhere Javascript is used.
+It is heavily inspired by the functional programming paradigm and even supports Typescript.

 ## Installation